v3rmine/cwtch-server/README.md

 The app takes the following arguments
 - -debug: enabled debug logging
+- -exportTofuBundle: Export the tofubundle to a file called tofubundle

 The app takes the following environment variables
 - CWTCH_HOME: sets the config dir for the app